Tawatha Agee

-Tawatha Agee (born November 14, 1954) is an American backing vocalist and songwriter.
+Tawatha Agee (born November 14, 1954) is an American vocalist and songwriter.
 Her voice has been described in The New York Times as an "acrobatic, gospel-charged soprano."
 She was the lead singer of funk and soul band Mtume; her soulful lead vocals are featured on their 1983 R&B hit "Juicy Fruit".

 Agee has worked consistently as a backing vocalist from the mid-1970s to the present day, predominantly with James Mtume, who produced her one solo studio album, Welcome to My Dream, for Epic Records in 1987.
 She is also a part of "the Lovely Ladies" trio, who tour with the Dave Matthews Band.

 Early life and education

 Born in Pittsburgh, Pennsylvania and raised in Newark, New Jersey, Agee attended Newark Arts High School and Howard University.